patrickwelfringer/project_guidelines/README.md

-Project Guidelines
+# Project Guidelines

-Overview
+This is a set of guidelines for Code Club projects.
+Code Club is a network of volunteer leg after school clubs for children.

+## Format

-- Projects should in general take an hour long
+- Introductory projects should take less than an hour to build something
+- Each activity should be broken down into steps, each with checklists
+- There should be both suggestions and challenges as well as the normal work

+## Style

+- Projects should be seperated by ability, not by age
+- We shouldn't have gendered projects.
+- Each project should be suitable for all learners, including those with learning disabilities or special needs.

+## Language

+- Avoid slang, as well as technical jargon.
+- It is useful to introduce *some* technical jargon though.

+## Requirements and Preparation

 - Setup and Preparation should be minimal per project

-Requirements and Preparation

 - Minimal installation and software dependencies
 - Avoid per project resources if possible

-Pedagogy
+## Pedagogy

 - Introduce one idea at a time, perferably one per project
 - Repeat these ideas in subsequent projects, but with less detail and explanation
 - Provide plenty of points for experimentation and exploration in the projects.

-Format

-- Each activity should be broken down into steps, each with checklists
-- There should be both suggestions and challenges as well as the normal work
 - Suggestions are of the form "Try changing X to see what happens"
 - Challenges are "What would you have to change to get X to happen" or similar
 - Suggestions generally come at the end of a step within a project